AzDocs/AzDocs/Wiki/Azure.md

 [[_TOC_]]

-# Introduction
+# Introduction to AzDocs
-Welcome on the Azure Documentation (AzDocs) Wiki.
+Welcome on the AzDocs (Azure Documentation) Wiki.

-The AzDocs are a boilerplate to get you and your team started with Azure in no time in a secure & compliant way.
+The AzDocs are a boilerplate & knowledgebase to get you and your team started with Azure in no time while keeping Security & Compliancy in place.
 The goal is to have snippets for creating Azure resources that are secure & compliant to the highest level of requirements along with examples and best practices.
 This library does have a bias about certain things which, in our experience, gets your team started faster.

 > NOTE: This is a **Work In Progress** effort.
-Multiple companies are currently backing, contributing & using this for their production environments.
+Multiple (larger and smaller) companies are currently backing, contributing & using this for their business critical production environments.

 Go straight to the scripts: [Azure CLI](/Azure/Azure-CLI-Snippets)